Brecert/standardscript/README.rst

   A value of type ``bool`` representing logical **true**

 type
-  Define an alias for an existing type.
+  Define an alias for an existing type

 use
   Import or rename items from other modules to use in the current module